-- 1) with firm deliberation, - 2) in a particular brutal or cruel manner, - 3) in a way that causes serious general danger, or - 4) by killing an official in order to prevent maintaining of public order and safety, and the offence, also when assessed as a whole, is to be deemed serious, the offender shall be sentenced for murder to imprisonment for twelve years or to imprisonment for life.
-An attempt shall be puniched
+- 1) with firm deliberation. - 2) in a particular brutal or cruel manner, - 3) in a way that causes serious general danger, or - 4) by killing an official in order to prevent maintaining of public order and safety, and the offence, also when assessed as a whole, is to be deemed serious, the offender shall be sentenced for murder to imprisonment for twelve years or to imprisonment for life.

-8 When looking at the provisions the following principle should be taken into account: Unless stipulated otherwise, an act described in the penal provision is punishable only when committed with intent.
+When looking at the provisions the following principle should be taken into account: Unless stipulated otherwise, an act described in the penal provision is punishable only when committed with intent.